-I recently toured a few hackerspaces and coworking spaces in the Phoenix area to find out what they offer.
+I recently toured a few hackerspaces and coworking spaces in the Southwest area to find out what they offer.

 A hackerspace, also known as a makerspace, is a place where people can come together to make things, work on projects, get inspired, get help, and help others.
 There are tools, workbenches, people, and resources available.
 Most hackerspaces rely on donations.
 Some are 100% free.
 Others have a monthly membership fee but offer nights and events that are open to the community.